To create excitement and stir passion in every visitor to become a champion of our natural world.

 Meet Our President & CEO

-Doug Piekarz become president & CEO in 2015.
+Doug Piekarz becomes president & CEO in 2015.
 Prior to taking the lead role at the zoo, Doug was the vice president of planning and conservation programs.
 Doug has over 26 years in the zoo profession, specializing in the areas of strategic and master planning, animal and facility operations, exhibit development, and green practices.
 Doug joined that Akron Zoo in 1998 as the general curator and has held several positions at the Akron Zoo.
 Before coming to the Akron Zoo, Doug was a senior wild animal keeper and area supervisor at the Bronx Zoo in New York.

 Doug is very passionate about conservation and building value for wildlife and wild places through connecting people to nature.
 Doug has been actively involved in a number of field conservation programs and sustainability programs.
 Some of the field conservation programs he has led or participated in include: